Planckian bound on quantum dynamical entropy

+We emphasize that \eqref{eq:rateformula} and \eqref{eq:Jt-prediction} are exact for \textit{interacting} systems, not just free bosons, thanks to emergent Gaussianity. { In Fig.~\ref{fig:num}-(b), we compare this prediction to numerics in a non-integrable quantum spin chain for moderate length $L$.
+Although the numerical value deviates from the prediction as $t$ increases for any fixed $(L, \delta t)$, we observe a single-variable scaling $ J_t(t, {L}, \delta t)= g(t / \sqrt{L}, \delta t) $ where $g(0, \delta t)$ tends to the prediction as $\delta t \to 0$.
+So, if we send $L \to \infty$ and then $t \to \infty, \delta t \to 0$, as in \eqref{eq:Jt-prediction}, we find a nice agreement between theory and numerics. }

+\textbf{Planckian bound}.
 The entropy rate given by \eqref{eq:rateformula} satisfies a Planckian bound.
 To see this, we make a change of variable $y = \beta \omega$ in its right hand side, which then equals $\beta^{-1}$ times a $\beta$-independent integral, if we view $G_K$ and $G_R$ as functions of $y$.
-An explicit but untight upper bound can be obtained by maximizing the integral with respect to $G_K$ and $G_R$ ignoring FDT.
+An explicit upper bound is obtained by maximizing the integral with respect to $G_K$ and $G_R$ ignoring FDT.
 This gives the optimum $|G_R|^2 = 0, G_K = y / (\sinh y - y)$, and